jordaniza/ve-explainer/GENERALISED_LINEAR.md

 Therefore, it may make sense for us to simply create 1 NFT per lock and not allow modifications.

-In this case, our `balanceOfNFTAt` could be more easily written with simply the lock created date + the elapsed time.
+In this case, `balanceOfNFTAt` could be more easily written with simply the lock created date + the elapsed time.

 Our UserPoints could then be safely deprecated (although we will still need `dslopes` as will be explained below).
 This mostly means we can save a few storage writes by writing to userPointHistory and userPointEpoch.
 We still need to write to global points.